HiraethEcho/archdot/readme/pacman_man.md

 --sysroot **dir**
 Specify an alternative system root.
 Pacman will chroot and chdir into the system root prior to running.
 This allows mounted guest systems to be properly operated on.
 Any other paths given will be interpreted as relative to the system root.
 Requires root privileges.

+### REMOVE OPTIONS (APPLY TO -R)

+-c, --cascade
+Remove all target packages, as well as all packages that depend on one or more target packages.
+This operation is recursive and must be used with care, since it can remove many potentially needed packages.

+-n, --nosave
+Instructs pacman to ignore file backup designations.
+Normally, when a file is removed from the system, the database is checked to see if the file should be renamed with a .pacsave extension.

+-s, --recursive
+Remove each target specified including all of their dependencies, provided that (A) they are not required by other packages; and (B) they were not explicitly installed by the user.
+This operation is recursive and analogous to a backwards --sync operation, and it helps keep a clean system without orphans.
+If you want to omit condition (B), pass this option twice.

+-u, --unneeded
+Removes targets that are not required by any other packages.
+This is mostly useful when removing a group without using the -c option, to avoid breaking any dependencies.

 ### TRANSACTION OPTIONS (APPLY TO -S, -R AND -U)